 View Related Products by Product Action

-Keywords: CHPG Sodium salt, supplier, mGlu5, mGluR5, selective, agonist, mGlur, Group, I, Receptors, Glutamate, Metabotropic, Glutamate, (Metabotropic), Group, I, Receptors, Glutamate, (Metabotropic), Group, I, Receptors, Tocris Bioscience
+Keywords: CHPG Sodium salt, CHPG Sodium salt supplier, mGlu5, mGluR5, selective, agonist, mGlur, Group, I, Receptors, Glutamate, Metabotropic, (Metabotropic), 3695, Tocris Bioscience

-Currently there are no citations for CHPG Sodium salt.
 Do you know of a great paper that uses CHPG Sodium salt from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area